lukestricky/lukestricky.github.io/_posts/2025-01-28-ht1621-testing-board.md

 ---
-title: HT1621 Testing Board"
+title: "HT1621 Testing Board"
 date: 2024-02-16
-categories:
+categories: [PCB]
-  - PCB
-tags:
+tags: [PCB, Embedded, System]
-  - PCB
-  - Embedded
-  - System
 author: Luke
 ---

 ## Motivation
 For one of the projects, I'm building currently is a compass for my sailboat that tracks and displays various metrics.
 Since it needs to be easily readable in sunlight, I decided to use a reflexive LCD display.
 I chose the LCD-S401C71TR, a 4-digit LCD that fits my needs.
 To drive this display, I needed a HT1621, a small SMD driver chip.
 Instead of just using an existing board with an lcd on it already, I wanted to design a breakout board for the HT1621.
 This way, I can learn by doing and understand how it works so I can implement it on the PCB for my compass project.
 ## Design Requirement